Does PPC fit in to your marketing budget? Find out with our PPC budget calculator

 7 rules for preparing a PPC ad spend budget

-5. Run ads at specific times to your and industry
+5. Run ads at specific times to your business and industry

 6. Target devices that are specific to your customers